 Angelus Introduces The U30 Tourbillon Watch — A Tourbillon Split-Seconds Flyback Chronograph

 Founded in La Chaux-de-Fonds in 1891, Angelus built a reputation during the 20th century as one of the most influential horological manufactures.
 The brand’s excellent in-house movements and vintage timepieces are coveted by collectors worldwide.
-My colleague, Balazs, is a big fan of the brand and owns a couple of vintage Angelus watches.
-Unfortunately, the brand was one of many that succumbed to the quartz crisis.
-After remaining dormant for over 30 years, Angelus was revived in 2015 by La Joux-Perret, the Swiss movement manufacturer.
-From here, the brand became the new sounding point for La Joux-Perret to display some of its most impressive mechanical marvels, including the model we see here today — the Angelus U30.
+My colleague Balazs is a big fan of the brand and owns a couple of vintage Angelus watches.
+Unfortunately, the brand was one of many that succumbed to the Quartz Crisis.
+After remaining dormant for over 30 years, Angelus was revived in 2015 by Swiss movement manufacturer La Joux-Perret.
+Since then, it has become the new sounding point for La Joux-Perret to display some of its most impressive mechanical marvels, including the model we see here today — the Angelus U30.